Are you a Christian called to professional counseling?

 Hours of actual face-to-face clinical training hours for MAC students in 2017-18.

-Through the MAC Program, Students Will:
+Through the Master of Arts in Counseling Program, Students Will:

 - Prepare for state and national licensure examinations required for entry into professional counseling